thehyve/ohdsi-omop-pioneer/docs/conventions.md

 ### Custom vocabulary
 Whenever appropriate concepts are missing in the OMOP Vocabulary, custom concepts are used.
 These custom concepts are aligned within PIONEER.
 The PIONEER custom vocabulary can be found [here](https://github.com/thehyve/ohdsi-omop-pioneer/tree/master/pioneer_custom_vocabulary).

+If a custom concept is added to the PIONEER custom vocabulary, and this custom concept becomes obsolete in a later stage of the ETL development process, the custom concept is not removed from the PIONEER custom vocabulary but is assigned a "D" (Deleted) in the ``standard_concept`` column of the PIONEER custom vocabulary file.

 ## Syntactic mapping

 ### Date
-- When only year is stored in the data (and month and day are missing), The first of July (07-01) is used as a proxy.
+- When only year is stored in the data (and month and day are missing), the first of July (07-01) is used as a proxy.
 This day will be, on average, the closest to the actual date.
 - When year is not stored in the dataset, the following steps and conventions are followed:
 	1. Decide whether the record will be kept.
 A missing date could point to a quality issue in the source data.
 If decided not the keep the record, do not map the date.
 	2. If decided to map the record: